Use 3D eye material with your own eye drawings to help with drawing.

 This completes the process.

-All you have to do now is select the eye and rotate it to adjust the gaze.
+All you have to do now is select the eyes and rotate them to adjust the line of sight.

-For reference, the numerical values for the placement of the right eye and left eye are as follows.
+For reference, the numerical values for the placement of the right and left eyes are as follows.

 bonus